1985

 850814A 14th August: German TV (ZDF) ‘exclusiv’, incl.

-MJ at the ‘Vogue’-party in Paris.
+- footage of MJ at ‘Vogue’-party in Paris

 850800E mid-August: WILLIE AND THE POOR BOYS.